anshh-arora/Real_Estate_Price_Prediction/README.md

    - You can now interact with the web interface to predict house prices.

 ## Models
-This project includes pre-trained machine learning models for predicting house prices.
-These models are stored in the `models` directory.
+This project includes  machine learning models for predicting house prices.

 ## Contact Information
 For any inquiries or feedback regarding this project, please feel free to contact: